The Four Noble Truths

 • Shoulders (Level)

-This posture aids stability and alertness during meditation.
-Find a comfortable, balanced seat that you can maintain without strain.
-Adjust as needed for your body.
-The key is relaxed alertness.
+Aids stability & alertness.
+Find a comfortable, balanced seat maintainable without strain.
+Adjust as needed.
+Key is relaxed alertness.

 The Five HindrancesNīvaraṇa